aiifabbf/TOEFL-writings/writing.md

 -----

+TPO 33

-##### :pencil: When teachers assign projects on which students must work together, the students learn much more effectively than when they are asked to work alone on projects.
+##### When teachers assign projects on which students must work together, the students learn much more effectively than when they are asked to work alone on projects.

 There has always been a discussion among educators about whether to favor collaborative or solo projects.
 They both have their own unique and irreplaceable preponderance under various context, but collaborative assignment, from my perspective, is more favorable than its independent counterpart in most cases.

-Collaboration accelerates students' speed at which they absorb knowledge.
+Collaboration accelerates students' ~~speed at~~efficiency which they absorb knowledge.
 Compared to independent project, collaborative projects add transfer of information to the process.
 In a conventional solo project, a student do all the work on his own.
 With everything done, he waits for the feedback from the teacher, which might take a few days to review the result.
 Apart from the delay that might hamper the student from recollecting details and gathering experience learned in the project, students hardly share their work with each other to possess an objective perspective on their own composition.
 Various investigations have shown that compared to their senior generations, people tend to accept suggestions from their own generations more sincerely.
-To conclude, working together boosts students' potential in receiving novel knowledge.
+To conclude, working together boosts students' potential in receiving novel knowledge. **For law students like me, for example, when they are confronted with a formidable project such as reviewing a case which requires all-round consideration, collaborative researching enables us to attain the latchkey of the case through group discussion swiftly, compared with independent researching where, even having thought about the issue for a long period, one might still easily neglect some intrinsic details.**

+> **具体一点的例子。**

+> 合作学习更放松。

-Efficient collaboration is brought as a vital skill to students during group projects.
+~~Efficient~~ Collaboration is brought as a vital **interpersonal** skill to students during group projects.
 Modern scientific research findings more rarely depend on single individuals' outstanding intelligence, where collective wisdom in the form of scientific groups and laboratories that consist of hundreds of scientists is replacing traditional single scientists like Einstein and Thomas Young, becoming dominant forces in achieving new breakthroughs.
 Consequently, as a modern individual, collaboration is fundamental and collaborative projects are perfect occasions to train this vital skill.
-During collaboration, students learn how to express himself, listen to others' opinions and eventually evolve a consensus that is well proved and viable.
+During collaborative **projects**, students learn how to express himself, listen to others' opinions and eventually evolve a consensus that is well proved and viable.
 Contrarily, students may neglect the discrimination and prejudice he brings in, hardly capable of gradually cultivating critical thinking.

-Admittedly, working on a project together is much more time-consuming than doing a solo project, both for teachers as reviewers and students as participants, since without proper instructions on effective cooperation, it takes time and numerous practice for the students to figure out a good way to fit in a team and to communicate with efficiency.
-However, from the perspective of long-term effects, proceeding collaborative projects enables students to fit in modern society better, which overweights personal wisdom under contemporary context.
+Admittedly, working on a project together is much more time-consuming than doing a solo project, both for teachers as reviewers and students as participants, since without proper instructions on effective cooperation, it **probably** takes time and numerous practice for the students to figure out a good way to fit in a team and to communicate with efficiency.
+However, from the perspective of long-term effects, proceeding collaborative projects ~~enables~~ allows students to ~~fit in~~ accustom themselves into modern society better, which overweights personal wisdom under contemporary context.

 In conclusion, working as a group in a project has so many dominant edges over working alone.
 As economy advances with society's call for more collaboration, collaborative projects are expected to be more acceptable by more educators.